 The Watershed Center Round trip hiking distance: Up to 4 miles Difficulty: Easy The Watershed Center is a non-profit corporation supported by local citizens.
 It was founded in 1995 to promote conservation and stewardship of the land.
 TWC provides public access to over 1,000 acres of healthy, beautiful, productive land - the 664-acre Waterworks Property, the 94-acre Lost Pond Forest, the 194-acre Middle Forest, the 50-acre Merritt Heights, and the four-acre Edith Stock Community Forest in Bristol Village.
 Enjoy the land!
+Directions:

-Directions: The public access to the Waterworks property as well as the Lost Pond and Middle forests is on Plank road in Bristol.
-The parking lots is located 3.4 miles west on Plank Road from North Street in Bristol Village.
+The public access to the Waterworks property as well as the Lost Pond and Middle forests is on Plank road in Bristol.
+The parking lot is located 3.4 miles west on Plank Road from North Street in Bristol Village.
 The address of the parking area is: 4783 Plank Road.
 The parking area is limited, so please carpool when possible.
-If the parking lot is full please park off the side of the road on the straight section.
-Please do not park along the curve at the entrance to the parking area.
+Please do not park on Plank Rd.